 What People Want From Work: Motivation

-Here are thoughts about employee motivation, what people want from work, and how you can help employees attain what they need for their work motivation.
+Consequently, making sure that you are receiving the benefits that most motivate and make you happy at work is profoundly significant.
+Here are thoughts about employee motivation, what people want from work, and how you can help employees attain what they need for their work inspiration and success.

 Some people work for their love of the work; others work for personal and professional fulfillment.
 Other people like to accomplish goals and feel as if they are contributing to something larger than themselves, something important, an overarching vision for what they can create.
 Some people have personal missions they accomplish through meaningful work.

 Others truly love what they do or the clients they serve.
 Some like the camaraderie and interaction with customers and coworkers.
 Other people like to fill their time with activity.
 Some workers like change, challenge, and diverse problems to solve.
 As you can see, employee motivation is individual and diverse.

 Whatever your personal reasons for working, the bottom line, however, is that almost everyone works for money.
 Whatever you call it: compensation, salary, bonuses, benefits, or remuneration, money pays the bills.
 Money provides housing, gives children clothing and food, sends teens to college, and allows leisure activities, and eventually, retirement.
 Unless you are independently wealthy, you need to work to collect a paycheck.

 To underplay the importance of money and benefits as reasons why people work is a mistake, too.
 While money will not be your employees' most significant motivator or even the motivational factor they'd first mention in a conversation but earning a living is a factor in any discussion about employee motivation.